top of page

 Saturday – Sunday, 8 a.m. to 5 p.m.

-How much is deer processing?
+How much is wild game processing?

-The base price for processing a whole deer (cut, wrap, grind, & freeze) is $125.
+Whole Deer - The base price for processing a whole deer (cut, wrap, grind, & freeze) is $125.
 We ask for a minimum $50 deposit at drop-off, with the remaining balance due at pickup.

 Ground additions and products (summer sausage, etc.) are priced separately; please see below.